3D Printing Materials and Processes Guide

 |Powder Bed Fusion||X||X||X|

 Open platform printers allow users to experiment and build with any material or parameter of their choosing.
-Open platforms typically require a greater understanding of the technology and an advanced user to successfully implement these solutions.
+The open platforms 3D printer typically requires a greater understanding of the technology and an advanced user to successfully implement these solutions.
 The open platform solutions can eliminate supply chain conflicts and provide the ability to fine-tune parts for greater aesthetics, physical properties or dimensional accuracy of the part.
 The main difference is that open platforms allow the user to decide which combination of these three is the best solution for their application.

 Subscribe to the Jabil Blog